kayamanaka/Sortings/README.md

 If you insert a call of the method, for example, `exp.all_exp(5,100,five_itv_qsort)`, in main.py, and execute `main.py`, then you will see the average number of flips.

+[BS03] Douglas W. Bass and I.Hal Sudborough, Pancake problems with restricted prefix reversals and some corresponding Cayley networks, Journal of Parallel and Distributed Computing, vol.63, no.3, pp.327-336, March 2003.